 Sales outsourcing should be a part of every sales leader’s playbook.
-Companies can attract high volumes of sales for their products or services using a third party.
+Companies can attract high volumes of customers for their products or services using a third-party sales agency.
 In this article, we explore how to grow revenue by outsourcing a portion of your sales efforts.
-When done correctly, sales outsourcing can quickly ramp up your growth.
+When done correctly, outsourcing can quickly ramp up your growth.

 - Sales outsourcing and market insights